AndronikosN/Teaching-Quality-Assessments-Information-System/README.md

 # Teaching-Quality-Assessments-Information-System
-This project was created for my thesis at the university.
+This project was created for my thesis.
 It is a system for creating questionnaires, answering them and displaying data and results.

 ## Tools I used
 1. Vue.js (JavaScript Framework)